BRSSD Lunch Program

 Register and Order Lunches

-Parents and Guardians can now register and order meals at www.TheLunchMaster.com.
+Parents and Guardians should register and order meals at www.TheLunchMaster.com.
 Parents should use the following SCHOOL CODES when registering:

-Please note that, notwithstanding the amount shown at checkout, students who qualify for free lunches will not be charged and those who qualify for reduced-price lunches will only be charge $0.40.
+Please note that, notwithstanding the amount shown at checkout, students who qualify for free or reduced-price lunches will not be charged.

 additional Information from The LunchMaster